 2. Plan the bachelor party.

 Plan an awesome, rip-roaring party that he’ll never forget.
 Don’t just plan any bachelor party: make it suited to his individual likes, hobbies, and interests.
 Whether that means a toned down bachelor party (like this), something sports related, or a typical wild night out.
+You can plan a really cool driving experience, cool golf outing, or even race a Ferrari!

 The important thing is to plan the type of party he wants to have.